How to Draw a Line in PowerPoint

 There are different line tools, for example you can draw a straight line, free hand tool to draw curved lines as well as other lines with arrows on each side.

-Using the tools you can draw lines and here we will show you an example, for example you can:
+Using the line tools in PowerPoint you can draw lines and here we will show you an example, for example you can:

 The Format Shape dialog let you change the line options, including line width, color, compound type, dash type, arrow settings (begin or end), and more.